CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 # Conclusion

 By changing how we think about the problem, and how we ship the solution, we have added value to the process.
-We have rethought our approach, and can now ship with confidence knowing we will complete our customer need in the allotted time.
+We have rethought our approach, and can now ship with confidence knowing we can now deliver the most useful version of the customer need within the time available.
 Previously with story splitting we were merely taking reviewing all the restaurants in town and micromanaging our poor reviewer.
 By changing how it ships, we've taken what would originally have taken years, and shortened it down to whatever time the owner is willing to put into the project.